 The question now is whether being a manager is something she wants or something that happened to come her way.
 The most important question for Annie to ask regularly is: where do I want to go?

-What steps will I take?
+What steps do I take?
 This question is difficult to answer for someone who does not know what activities are important in the role a person is filling.
 Annie, in her new role as manager, will take on work that she is better able to delegate.
 She will have to get used to her role, because before she did the work herself and therefore also has the knowledge to carry out work in detail.

 She does not always have the courage to take on new activities, or she simply does not see them as her responsibility.
 Her heart does sometimes start beating faster but she does not respond to it adequately.
 She is driven to do her tasks well, but the way she goes about it raises questions from her supervisor about whether she can delegate enough.